openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified claims can be requested on the level of individual claims about the end-user by utilizing the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenID].

 Note: A machine-readable definition of the syntax to be used to request `verified_claims` is given as JSON schema in [@verified_claims_request.json], which can be used to automatically validate `claims` request parameters.
-The provided JSON schema files are a non-normative implementation of this specification and any discrepancies that exist are either implementation bugs or interpretations.
+The provided JSON schema files are a non-normative implementation of this document and any discrepancies that exist are either implementation bugs or interpretations.

 To request verified claims, the `verified_claims` element is added to the `userinfo` or the `id_token` element of the `claims` parameter.